martin-grand/artifact-template-engine/README.md

 # Artifact template engine
-Artifact template engine is a javascript templateing engine.
+Artifact template engine is a javascript templating engine.

 ### Incredibly small
 - less then 100 rows (with comments)